Deploy Tools Reference

 group_vars config files.
 An example setup might look like:

-Then, when running the playbooks, you would specify which host vars file to use.
-If you have questions about the best way to setup a separate staging and production environment, give us a call.
+host_vars directory for that environment.
+If you have any questions about the best way to setup a separate staging and production environment, give us a call.

 We provide several playbooks to assist you with deploying Content Controller.